Coal Wars: History

 By 1920, the United Mine Workers of America (UMWA) organized most of West Virginia and Colorado.
 The southern West Virginia coalfields, however, remained non-unionized bastions of coal operator power.
 In early 1920, UMW president John L. Lewis targeted Mingo County for organizing.
 Certain aspects of Mingo made it more attractive to union leaders than neighboring Logan County, which was under the control of the vehemently anti-union Sheriff Don Chafin and his deputized army.
 Mingo's political structure was more independent, and some politicians were pro-union.
 Cabell Testerman, the mayor of the independent town of Matewan was one supporter of the union cause.
 He appointed 27-year-old Sid Hatfield as town police chief.
 As a teenager, Hatfield had worked in the coalmines and he was sympathetic to the miners' condition.
-Although he was not a relative of the infamous Hatfield & McCoy Hatfields, he used the connection to his advantage.
 These men provided union organizers an opportunity to gain a foothold, and unionizing accelerated rapidly in the county.

 In response to the organizing efforts, coal operators used every means to block the union.
 One of their primary tactics of combating the union was firing union sympathizers, blacklisting them, and evicting them from their homes.
 Their legal argument for evictions is best stated by S.B.
 Avis, a coal company lawyer; "It is like a servant lives at your house.
 If the servant leaves your employment, if you discharge him, you ask him to get out of the servants' quarters.
 It is a question of master and servant."
 The UMW set up tent colonies for the homeless miner families, and soon a mass of idle and angry miners was concentrated in a small area along the Tug Fork River.
 Even with the coal operators' suppression, by early May 3,000 out of 4,000 Mingo miners had joined the union.
 At the Stone Mountain Coal Company mine near Matewan, every single worker unionized, and was subsequently fired and evicted.